Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, April 2024 Above The Chaos Tour Findings.md

 	- 2. Articulation of Divine connection, philosophy, theory, and practice via the [[Lionsberg Wiki]] and [[Lionsberg Wiki Books]]
 	- 3. Years of full time legal and governance work with dozens of advisors resulting in the instantiation of the Lionsberg [[Provisional Structure]].
 	- 4. Creation of a backbone platform to connect and empower the [[Force For Good]]. ~10% of the capabilities surfaced into a user interface under the brand Open Impact brand, and tested with several hundreds groups in 50+ countries in MVP, Alpha, and Beta Phases.
 Public facing version can be seen at [Open Future Coalition](https://impact.openfuturecoalition.org/marketplace/card-grid).
 A clean, unpopulated Lionsberg version exists and will be populated in a few weeks when we hit 30 to 40 co-creators and the next major update is pushed.
-	- 5. Creation of the beginning of a collective brain via a Memory for [[The Movement]].
+	- 5. Creation of the beginning of a collective brain via a Memory for The Movement.
 This technology underlying the [Lionsberg Wiki](https://lionsberg.wiki) is built intentionally simple and "low to the ground" in anticipation of large sections of the internet being taken down or fire walled.
 It allows for the decentralized storage, retrieval, and updating of our collective memory of the [[New Vision and Plan]], even during times of crisis.
 	- 6. Travel to dozens of countries and convening of dozens of advisors for over a thousand human-hours of discernment around the [[New Pattern Language]] and the [[New Operating System]].
 - What pieces are still missing?
 - Key Questions